kakkoyun/diamond/README.md

-# diamond
+# Diamond

-Shine like a diamond
+Shine bright like a diamond